Installing the Omarchy ISO is intentionally simple and opinionated:

 So Omarchy’s docs have all the settings you need to configure Arch Linux with prior to an Omarchy install.

-Be sure to go through and set each one as described, from disk encryption, passwords, region, etc. Everything is straightforward except the Disk configuration and File system parts.
+Be sure to go through and set each one as described, from disk encryption, passwords, region, etc. Everything is straightforward except the Disk configuration and File system parts as this is where you’ll need to create your partitions.
 Let me walk you through these step-by-step.

 Step 5: Setting up Disk configuration and file system (partitioning)

-Choose Disk configuration > Partitioning > Manual Partitioning (not best-effort).
+- Choose Disk configuration > Partitioning > Use a best-effort default partition layout

-Now before we choose Confirm and exit to run these partition instructions, here’s where DoppioJP’s info was so very helpful.
-Since we aren’t letting it choose the best setup for us, we have to do a few more things manually.
+Now before we choose Confirm and exit to run these partition actions on install, here’s where DoppioJP's info was so very helpful.
+Since we chose the manual partition option, and deleted the partition (which included pre-assigned subvolumes), we have to add back the required subvolumes.

-Next, click on the same create partition again and choose Set subvolumes.
+First, click on our soon-to-be Omarchy partition (512GiB in my case) and choose Set subvolumes.
 Choose Add subvolume and add these:

 | name | mountpoint |